drduh/macOS-Security-and-Privacy-Guide/README.md

 **GPG** is also used to verify signatures of software you download and install.

-Install it with `brew install gnupg`, or

-If you prefer to install the [stable version](https://www.gnupg.org/), install with `brew install homebrew/versions/gnupg21`
+Install it with `brew install gnupg`, or if you prefer to install the newer, more feature-rich [stable version](https://www.gnupg.org/), install with `brew install homebrew/versions/gnupg21`

 If you prefer a GUI, check out [GPG Suite](https://gpgtools.org/)